What is a commercial lease?

 What happens when a commercial lease is about to expire?

-When a commercial lease is due to expire, you can choose to either leave or renew the lease.
+When a commercial lease is due to expire, you can choose either to leave or renew the lease.

 If you wish to renew, this can usually be arranged with your landlord.